Federal Reserve Discount Window and How It Works

 The opposite is expansionary monetary policy, and it's used to stimulate growth.
 To do this, the Fed lowers the discount and Fed funds rates.
 That increases the money supply.
 It gives banks more money to lend.

 The Fed has many other tools that it uses to expand or constrict bank lending.
 Its most heavily used tool is open market operations.
 To expand lending, it buys the bank's securities.
 It replaces them with credit on a bank's balance sheet.
 This gives the bank more money to lend.
 To constrict lending, the Fed replaces the bank's cash with securities.
 The bank doesn't have a choice when the Fed wants to sell securities.
 Quantitative easing is a massive expansion of open market operations.
 During the financial crisis, the Fed created many other innovative tools as well.

 When the Fed was established in 1913, the discount window was its primary tool.
 It provides a necessary safety valve in times of emergency.
 For example, during the 1999 Y2K scare and again after the 9/11 attacks, the Fed loosened its constraints to make sure banks had plenty of money.

 At that time, the Fed required that banks prove they had no other source of funds.
-That's because the discount rate was lower than the Fed funds rate.
-Therefore, many banks avoided the discount window even if they needed it.
+The reason was that the discount rate was lower than the Fed funds rate.
+Many banks avoided the discount window even when they needed it.

 There is a third program for small community banks.
-The window discount rate program can give them temporary funds if they need to make loans to farmers, students, resorts and other seasonal borrowers.
-There's no stigma attached tao this program.
+The window discount rate program can give them temporary funds if they need to make loans to farmers, students, resorts, and other seasonal borrowers.
+There's no stigma attached to this program.